 Energy Assessments for Small to Mid-Size Manufacturers

-Pennsylvania's 2015 Climate Change Action Plan Update contains a work plan that calls for greatly increasing the number of energy assessments for the manufacturing sector to reduce GHG emissions.
-Through US Department of Energy's (DOE's) State Energy Program (SEP), DEP's Office of Pollution Prevention and Energy Assistance is providing financial assistance to the Pennsylvania Technical Assistance Program (PennTAP) and the Emerging Technology Applications Center (ETAC) to provide energy efficiency (E2) assessments and technical assistance to Pennsylvania manufacturers to help decrease greenhouse gas (GHG) emissions.
+Through US Department of Energy's (DOE's) State Energy Program (SEP), DEP's Energy Programs Office is providing financial assistance to the Pennsylvania Technical Assistance Program (PennTAP) and the Emerging Technology Applications Center (ETAC) to provide energy efficiency (E2) assessments and technical assistance to Pennsylvania manufacturers to help decrease greenhouse gas (GHG) emissions.
 The project activities will also educate the next generation of engineering students.
 The estimated outcomes from this project based on previous years of experience are:

 - 113,609 metric tons of CO2 reduced